mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *what the country needs is dirtier fingernails and cleaner minds.*
+> *it takes a wise man to learn from his own mistakes... and a genius to learn and profit from the mistakes and experiences of others.*

 </div>
 <!-- quote-end -->